mdolab/.github/travis/README.md

 This could be due to having just a single `config.mk` file, or requiring a totally different process to build the code.
 In such cases, do not import the `install.yml` file, and manually define everything in the `.travis.yml` file in the specific repo.
 See cgnsUtilities and pygeo for examples.

+In some cases, you may also want Travis to NOT replace the existing package directory in Docker.
+This is the case for pyOptSparse, where the proprietary codes contained in the Docker image must be backed up prior to overwriting with the content of the build.
+To do this, set `SKIP_COPY_DIR=true`.

 ## Additional environment variables
 Several other environment variables are available for use: